Bi-objective Ranking and Selection Using Stochastic Kriging: Problem definition

-We thus consider the problem of efficiently identifying the designs with the true best expected performance out of a given set of alternatives, when these alternatives are evaluated on multiple stochastic objectives.
-For simplicity, let $f_{ij}$ and $\sigma^2_{ij}$ denote the true unknown performance and variance of design $i$ on objective $j$, respectively; the estimated performance and sample variance are then denoted by $\bar{f}_{ij}$ and $s^2_{ij}$, respectively.
-As common in the literature, we assume that the performance of a solution in each objective follows a normal distribution, and that the replications are independent and identically distributed \citep{Branke19}:
+We thus consider the problem of efficiently identifying the designs with the true best expected performance out of a given set of alternatives, when these alternatives are evaluated on multiple objectives using a stochastic simulator.
+As common in the literature, we assume that the true performance measure $f_{ij}$ for any arbitrary objective $j$ in design $i$ follows a normal prior distribution, and no prior knowledge is available on the performance before conducting the simulation studies.